KillrVideo/killrvideo.github.io/src/site/docs/development/implementers-cheatsheet.md

 1. [Add Pub-Sub-Messaging][6]: We use events for service collaboration in KillrVideo so you're going to need to implement some pub-sub messaging.
-1. [Register Services with etcd][7]: When you (or a developer learning from your code) starts up the services locally, you need to tell register them with service discovery.
+1. [Register Services with etcd][7]: When you (or a developer learning from your code) starts up the services locally, your services should register with etcd for service discovery.
 1. [Use the Web Tier][8]: The web tier has the UI for KillrVideo and makes calls to your services.
 You'll need to use it (and its logs) to try out your service implementations.
 1. [Generate Sample Data][9]: It's a lot easier to use the UI when you have some sample data